ecowden/pluto-path/README.md

 # pluto-path

-Create and bootstreap an app using the [Pluto](https://github.com/ecowden/pluto.js) dependency injection package from files in a path or paths.
+Create and bootstrap an app from files in a path or paths using the [Pluto](https://github.com/ecowden/pluto.js) dependency injection package.

+For instance, if you're getting tired of needing to `require(...)` each new route file in your Express/Hapi/etc. app, use `pluto-path` to automatically load files from a given path.

 | Branch        | Status        |
 | ------------- |:------------- |